-Solomon was the wisest man in the world but he failed to heed his own advice, and he began a downward spiral.
+Solomon was the wisest man in the world but he failed to heed and use his own log of advice, and he began a downward spiral.
 As he looked back with humility and repentance, he took stock of his life.
 Here are some of the lessons he learned through personal experience.
 Hoping to spare his readers the bitterness of learning that everything apart from God is empty, hollow, and meaningless.

 The fear of the Lord serves a prominent place in the constant fight of the Christ-follower over their sinful nature.
-Our power to resist sin is intrinsically tied to the newfound spiritual understanding and heavenly wisdom that individuals who fear God have access to.

 Obey His commands

 Through Jesus Christ’s example inside the New Testament, we have learned that followers are committed to a life of obedience.
 The writings of 1 and 2 John make it clear that obeying God is a sign of love for Him.
-Following God’s instructions is part of loving him.

 Justice will be done

 Wisdom is both the ability to discern what is best and the strength of character to act upon that knowledge.
 While Solomon remained wise all his life, he did not always act upon his wisdom.
-Ask God to give us the wisdom to know what to do and the courage to follow through with it.
+Ask God to give us wisdom to know what to do and the courage to follow through with it.

 Receive uplifting scriptures, inspiring articles & helpful guides to encourage your faith.